neurospin-projects/2021_adneves_skelegan/README.md

 ## Exploration of the latent space
 Here, you can find codes allowing to explore and assess the quality of a model produced by the wGAN-gp

-For the exploration_ligne.py script, there are 4 possible usages:
+For the exploration_ligne.py script, situated in https://github.com/antdasneves/GAN/tree/main/implementations/classiques/wgan/, there are 4 possible usages:

 * Interpolation between two brains\
 ~~~